 But the purchase doesn’t always happen via voice.

-With the definition of Voice Commerce out of the way, let’s take a look at the numbers.
+And with the definition of Voice Commerce out of the way, let’s take a look at the numbers.

 Customer Engagement with Voice Assistants Increases